Accusations of modernism and protestantism against Cardinal Newman

 But someone who wants to condemn a Cardinal as a modernist and a protestant – especially if he is a bishop, or has an online platform – is not entitled to be uninterested in the truth of the matter.

-In these pieces, we have seen that Newman’s definition of conscience is correct, and the same as that held by St Thomas and even by Bishop Sanborn himself.
-We have seen that Bishop Sanborn misrepresents the passages in question; and that, despite being quite unaware of what Newman was even talking about, he is prepared to condemn this cardinal and great man as a protestant and a modernist.
+In these pieces, we have seen that Newman’s definition of conscience is correct, and the same as that held by St Thomas and even by the bishop himself.
+We have seen that the bishop misrepresents the passages in question; and that, despite being quite unaware of what Newman was even talking about, he is prepared to condemn this cardinal and great man as a protestant and a modernist.

-For all these reasons, I believe that it would be right for the video in question to be taken down, and for Bishop Sanborn to retract and repair such indefensible remarks as these:
+For all these reasons, I do still believe that it would be right for the video in question to be taken down, and for the bishop to retract and repair such indefensible remarks as these:

 ‘He loved Catholicism so he thought he would buy it and have it in his garage.
 He remained a protestant down deep, but he acquired some Catholicism.
 That’s my opinion of Newman.’